-Title Constructive Approximation Methods Module Label A2.2 Module Type Lecture Area of Research Advanced Analysis and Applications / Numerical Mathematics Responsible Chair of Applied and Numerical Analysis Learning Outcomes By the end of the course, a successful student should be able to explain the most important concepts of modern, multivariate approximation methods explain the problems inherent to the reconstruction of multivariate functions from scattered data prove and analyse the existence, the uniqueness, the computability and the quality of discrete reconstruction techniques explain and implement the associated numerical schemes understand the underlying mathematical theory In contrast to students who have passed bachelor module C1, students of this modules can apply the previous techniques more autonomously and can relate them to formerly acquired advanced skills.
-Content Jackson- and Bernstein theorems for classical univariate polynomial approximation Multivariate reconstruction methods based upon radial basis functions, moving least-squares and partition of unity methods Error and stability analysis of multivariate reconstruction methods Development and implementation of efficient algorithms for such reconstruction methods Optimal recovery for generalised interpolation with application to solving partial differential equations Duration 1 semester Language English Teaching Method Lectures (4 h/week) and tutorials (2 h/week) Credit Points 8 Work Load 4 h lectures plus 3 h post-processing per week = 105 h; 2 h discussion sections plus 5 h preparation/post-processing = 105 h; 30 h preparation for exam, in total: 240 h Recommended Prerequisites Introduction to Advanced Analysis, Introduction to Numerical Mathematics Grading Oral or written exam; active participation in the tutorials Frequency Every two years
+Title Constructive Approximation Methods Module Label A2.3 Module Type Lecture Area of Research Advanced Analysis and Applications / Numerical Mathematics Responsible Chair of Applied and Numerical Analysis Learning Outcomes By the end of the course, a successful student should be able to explain the most important concepts of modern, multivariate approximation methods explain the problems inherent to the reconstruction of multivariate functions from scattered data prove and analyse the existence, the uniqueness, the computability and the quality of discrete reconstruction techniques explain and implement the associated numerical schemes understand the underlying mathematical theory In contrast to students who have passed bachelor module C1, students of this modules can apply the previous techniques more autonomously and can relate them to formerly acquired advanced skills.
+Content Jackson- and Bernstein theorems for classical univariate polynomial approximation Multivariate reconstruction methods based upon radial basis functions, moving least-squares and partition of unity methods Error and stability analysis of multivariate reconstruction methods Development and implementation of efficient algorithms for such reconstruction methods Optimal recovery for generalised interpolation with application to solving partial differential equations Duration 1 semester Language English Teaching Method Lectures (4 h/week) and tutorials (2 h/week) Credit Points 8 Work Load 4 h lectures plus 3 h post-processing per week = 105 h; 2 h discussion sections plus 5 h preparation/post-processing = 105 h; 30 h preparation for exam, in total: 240 h Recommended Prerequisites Introduction to Advanced Analysis, Introduction to Numerical Mathematics Grading Oral or written exam; active participation in the tutorials Frequency Every two years Can also be used as module B-MP or C1 in bachelor Mathematics and module A1 in master Mathematics

 Title Mathematical Control Theory

-Module Label A2.3
+Module Label A2.4

 Module Type Lecture

 Area of Research Optimization / Advanced Analysis and Applications

 Responsible Chair of Applied Mathematics

+Learning Outcomes

-Learning Outcomes Content knowledge of methods and concepts of mathematical control theory ability to solve selected problems from mathematical control theory ability to apply these solution strategies to practical problem formulations In contrast to students who have passed bachelor module C1, students of this modules can apply the previous techniques more autonomously and can relate them to formerly acquired advanced skills. definition and classification of control systems qualitative analysis of control systems methods for controller design, e.g. methods from linear algebra methods from optimal control methods based on Lyapunov functions
+knowledge of methods and concepts of mathematical control theory

+ability to solve selected problems from mathematical control theory

+ability to apply these solution strategies to practical problem formulations

+In contrast to students who have passed bachelor module C1, students of this modules can apply the previous techniques more autonomously and can relate them to formerly acquired advanced skills.

+Content

+definition and classification of control systems

+qualitative analysis of control systems

+methods for controller design, e.g.

+methods from linear algebra

+methods from optimal control

+methods based on Lyapunov functions

 Duration 1 semester

 Language English

 Teaching Method Lectures (4 h/week) and tutorials (2 h/week)

 Credit Points 8

 Work Load 4 h lectures plus 3 h post-processing per week = 105 h; 2 h discussion sections plus 5 h preparation/post-processing = 105 h; 30 h preparation for exam, in total: 240 h

 Recommended Prerequisites Introduction to Numerical Mathematics, A1: Numerical Methods for Differential Equations

 Grading Oral or written exam; active participation in the tutorials

 Frequency Every two years

+Can also be used as module A1 in master Mathematics